 So the big day is drawing to a close.
 Unused food, empty champagne and beer bottles overflow the bins.
 What a waste!
 What can you do to reduce this aspect of your wedding?

 Most importantly, try to judge how much food your guests will eat.
 Don’t organise a huge hog roast or evening buffet if you have a late wedding breakfast which ends at 7pm anyway.

 Secondly, take the steps to recycle the waste containers such as glass, cardboard and plastics.
-Either talk to your venue and insist that this be done for you (agree this early on, even as you lay down your deposit!), or for more DIY weddings, recycle everything yourself the next day!
-We’ve heard of some couples crushing down champagne bottles, melting and reforming them in a kiln to make crockery.
+Talk to your venue and insist that this be done for you (agree this as you lay down your deposit).
+Or, for DIY weddings, recycle everything yourself the next day!
+We’ve heard of couples crushing down Champagne bottles and reforming them in a kiln to make crockery.